Are you one of the lucky ones?

 - The residue (or a percentage of the residue) of your estate – what is left after all other bequests, taxes, funeral expenses have been paid;

-- The proceeds of a life assurance policy may be ceded – or you could take out a new policy naming TAFTA as the beneficiary.
+- The proceeds of a life assurance policy.
+A policy taken out to cover an outstanding mortgage bond or your children’s education may no longer be needed as you get older.
+You can cede an existing policy to Tafta, or take out a new one naming TAFTA as the beneficiary.

 Before making any decisions concerning the distribution of your assets, you are strongly advised to consult a financial advisor or other suitably qualified professional who can advise you on the tax implications and other issues that may impact on your decision.